hhiroshell/kustomize-go-exec-plugin/README.md

 Sample kustomize exec plugins written in Go.

 Kustomize supports two types of plugins (Go / Exec), but the Go plugin is "[very annoying](https://github.com/kubernetes-sigs/kustomize/issues/3574)" because it is realized using the Go plugin system.
-This repository is trying to write a Kustomize exec plugin in Go.
+This repository is trying to write some Kustomize exec plugins in Go.

+What plugins this repository has
+---

+- Secret Generator:
+    - Generates a manifest of kubernetes secret.
+You can specify the secret name, namespace and literals(key-value pairs) of the data field.
+- Line Insertions Transformer:
+    - Inserts lines into base manifests.
+This plugin inserts specified strings above lines those include the anchor text.

 Usage
 ---